Back to Blog

 4. InVideo

-Best for: Beginners who want template-driven video creation without learning to edit.
+Best for: Beginners who want template-driven videos without learning to edit.

 Platforms: Browser-based